Opinion | Trump backs violent white supremacists. There’s no way around it.

 A few Senate Republicans — including Scott, Mitt Romney (Utah), Susan Collins (Maine), Mike Rounds (S.D.), and even Mitch McConnell (Ky.) and Lindsey Graham (S.C.) — spoke critically of Trump’s remarks.

 But other Republican senators in key races leaped to Trump’s defense.
 Thom Tillis (N.C.) said he “believes” Trump condemns white nationalism.
 David Perdue (Ga.) decried “this false narrative.”
 Others — including John Cornyn (Tex.), Steve Daines (Mont.), Joni Ernst (Iowa) and Kelly Loeffler (Ga.) — didn’t respond when I asked their campaigns for comment.
-Same with the Republican Jewish Coalition (the group tweeted past Trump remarks on racism, skipping the “very fine people” bit.)
+Same with the Republican Jewish Coalition.
+(The group tweeted past Trump remarks on racism, skipping the “very fine people” bit.)

 The president sends a collaborative signal to a violent hate group in a nationally televised debate — and they are silent?